filipecalasans/ringbuffer/README.md

 # Tests

 The C library was unit tested using [libcheck](https://libcheck.github.io/check/web/install.html).
-If you are using Ubuntu you can install the library as below:
+If you are using Ubuntu you can install the library as follow:

 ### Ubuntu